zps-io/zps/README.md

 #### Principles

-- It should be easy for developers to create packages for their software
+- Creating binary software packages should be easy
-- It should be easy for developers to publish packages to repositories
+- Publishing binary software packages should be easy
-- A package based workflow should support promotion across channels in repositories and rolling upgrades
+- Repositories should support channels for configurable upgrade workflows
-- Users should not be exposed to the vulgarities of implementation infrastructure
+- Vulgarities of technical implementation should not impact the user
 - Must support cross platform builds with variable interpolation
 - No invention of custom serialization formats
 - OS support will be limited to OSX, Linux, FreeBSD (initially)